truefoundry/infra-charts/charts/tfy-gpu-operator/README.md

 | `clusterType.gcpGkeAutopilot` | Flag indicating GCP GKE Autopilot cluster type. | `false` |
 | `clusterType.azureAks`        | Flag indicating Azure AKS cluster type.         | `false` |

 ### aws-eks-gpu-operator Configuration for the AWS EKS GPU Operator.
+This section will only be used when clusterType.awsEks is set to true.

 | Name                                                                           | Description                                               | Value                     |
 | ------------------------------------------------------------------------------ | --------------------------------------------------------- | ------------------------- |